Father of 13 dies after saving kids during whitewater rafting trip

 Harker, a neurologist, was able to rescue three of his children who were thrown into turbulent waters, working to get them out from under the raft and back into the vessel.

-“He was underwater for fifteen minutes,” said Sharon Neu Young, Harker’s sister-in-law.
+“He was underwater for 15 minutes,” said Sharon Neu Young, Harker’s sister-in-law.
 “They did CPR on him for 30 to 45 minutes, but they weren’t able to bring him back.”

 After he was pulled from the water, Harker was brought onto the nearby Royal Gorge Route Railroad.
 The conductor had stopped the train asking passengers if there were any medics, according to Yvette Ramos, a first responder who was onboard the train during the incident.